bluss/uv-run-jupyter-notebooks/README.md

 Python files, which is very useful for many projects.
 The examples here make sure to install Jupytext so that Jupyterlab opens our .py notebooks directly.

-An unfortunate override is needed for Jupytext - we need to configure Jupyterlab so that it opens .py files as notebooks.
+An unfortunate override is needed for Jupytext - we need to configure Jupyter Notebook or Jupyterlab so that it opens .py files as notebooks.
 Normally a Jupytext user will have already done this configuration, but here we want to enable it by force and automatically.

+In `nb1.py` we use an url query string `?factory=Notebook` to force the notebook interface.
+No config override is necessary (but is still useful for usability).

-That's why there is a thing to set `JUPYTER_CONFIG_DIR` in `nb1.py`.
+In `nb2.py` there's a thing instead to set `JUPYTER_CONFIG_DIR`.

 To avoid this problem, you can just run and set this config for your user in
 general: